TianduoWang/DiffAug/README.md

-# DiffAug: Differential Data Augmentation for Contrastive Sentence Representation Learning
+# DiffAug: Differentiable Data Augmentation for Contrastive Sentence Representation Learning

-Our code is based on the [SimCSE](https://github.com/princeton-nlp/SimCSE)
+Our code is based on the [SimCSE](https://github.com/princeton-nlp/SimCSE).

 ## Install dependencies